Skip to main content

 };

-The above contains function determines whether a particular array/collection contains an element.
-This is how I was using it before:
+That contains function checks whether an array holds a particular element.
+Here’s how I used it before:

 room.people.contains(socket.id, function (found) {